react-cosmos/react-cosmos/docs/getting-started/webpack.md

 }
 ```

+> **Note**: Cosmos picks up `webpack.config.js` automatically.
+The above config is only needed if the Webpack config has a different filename or it's not in the project root.

 > You can also point to a module inside a dependency, like in the [Create React App](create-react-app.md) example.

 ### Webpack config override